 The Oldest Roads: The Inca Trails

 Along the roads, tambos served as shelters and storage rooms.
-Only couriers, called chasqui (the runners), porters for the nobles, the long caravans of merchants and, of course, the army were allowed to use these roads.
+Only couriers, called chasqui (the runners), porters for the nobles, long caravans of merchants, and the army were allowed to use these roads.
 The system of the chasqui was organized militarily.
-They waited in small huts or shelters made of branches, each 3 km away from the other, for the message delivered by another runner.
-This system was quite efficient.
+They waited in small huts or shelters made of branches, each 3 km apart, for the message delivered by another runner.
+This system was efficient.
 It is reported that a message made it from Quito to Cuzco in five days.
-These two cities are about 2000 km apart.
-Horses and mules were unknown throughout the Americas before the arrival of the Europeans, and thus naturally could not serve as pack animals.
+These two cities are about 2,000 km apart.
+Horses and mules were unknown throughout the Americas before the arrival of the Europeans, and thus could not serve as pack animals.
 The Incas used the llama for transporting goods.
 Since there were no large draft animals, wagons and similar means of transportation were also unknown.
 Contrary to rumors, they knew the wheel but had no use for it.

 The Inca Trail is not very suitable for driving.
-However, you can hike many parts of the ancient network.
-You can hike the traditional Inca Trail ending in Machu Picchu, or you can hike the Salkantay Trail.
-The hike would fit in the category “Climbing Kilimanjaro” but if you are somewhat fit, you can definitely do it.
+However, many parts of the ancient network can be hiked.
+You can hike the traditional Inca Trail ending in Machu Picchu or choose the Salkantay Trail.
+The hike is challenging but manageable for those with reasonable fitness.
 The Salkantay trek from Mollepata is a less traveled alternative to the Inca Trail.
-The trail leads over the almost 15000 feet high El Paso pass down into the warm cloud forest regions; the snow-capped Nevado Salkantay always in view.
-On the often stony, winding Inca paths, which run so numerous through Peru's Andean high mountains, the couriers and warriors of the ancient tribe were already on the move.
+The trail leads over the almost 15,000 feet high El Paso pass down into the warm cloud forest regions, with the snow-capped Nevado Salkantay always in view.
+On the often stony, winding Inca paths through Peru's Andean high mountains, couriers and warriors of the ancient tribe were already on the move.